Note: this post contains affiliate links, but I sourced out all the best options for you that I could find.

 Look!
 I even did the online product sourcing for you, if you’re like me and live for Amazon and online shopping.

 1. The large baskets were a new addition to the pantry storage system, and so far I’m in love with them.
 I am three weeks out from this project, and it is still organized just the way it was that day.
 I think the baskets are a huge part of that.
 One of the biggest problems that I ran into time and time again (especially in my baking stuff!) were the small things, the oddly shaped things, the things that couldn’t stack- baking chocolate bars, muffin tin liners, food coloring boxes.
 These things all consistently fell through the wire shelving in the pantry; leading me to find it somewhere random/on the floor or assume that I was out of it.
 I have five boxes of food coloring right now.
 Enough said.
+If you think you need more storage, you might need to buy shipping containers or other possible options.

 There are currently four baskets- one for baking, one for pasta, one for cooking ingredients that don’t fit elsewhere (I don’t like having a “miscellaneous” basket) and one for snacks foods.